cassianodaniel/danielcassiano/README.md

 I have around 3 years of software development at all.

-I'm passionate about Javascript/TS: React, Svelte;
+I'm passionate about React, Svelte, Javascript and Typescript!

 Trying to improve my skills as a software developer and leading people everytime and everyday.